ceejtank/pdsnd_github/README.md

 Udacity Git Project

 ### Description
 Udacity git project using the python project.
-Python project analizes bike share data to provide usable data.
+Python project analizes bike share data to provide useful statistics on ride times, user demographics, and start and stop points of rides.

 ### Files used
 bikeshare.py